SixArm/mast-cell-help/topics/air-filters/index.md

 * **MERV-Rated Filters:** MERV (Minimum Efficiency Reporting Value) ratings indicate the effectiveness of air filters.
 MERV-rated filters are commonly used in HVAC systems, with higher ratings indicating better filtration.

-* **Activated Carbon Filters:** Activated carbon filters excel in removing gases, odors, and volatile organic compounds (VOCs) from the air.
+* **Activated Carbon Filters:** These excel in removing gases, odors, and volatile organic compounds (VOCs) from the air.
 They are often used in air purifiers and HVAC systems.

 * **Electrostatic Filters:** Electrostatic filters use an electric charge to attract and capture particles.
 They may be washable or disposable and are commonly used in HVAC systems.